mhmoodlan/mhmoodlan.github.io/_posts/2020-07-17-arabic-font-classification.md

 1. Generated images have a randomly chosen background from a set of 48 images.
 Some of these backgrounds were taken from the books mentioned above and others from Unsplash.com.
 Adding these backgrounds makes the generated images look as if they were written on paper.
 The opacity of the selected background is randomized as well.

 2. Out of the 48 backgrounds, only 33 contain transparent text from the page beneeth it.
-The remainder 15 don't contain any transparent text.
+The remaining 15 don't contain any transparent text.
 For the latter images, a random word is taken from a word list without replacement and its color intensity is set randomly within a certain range to make it look as if it was transparent.
 The font type, size, and position of the selected word are all randomized as well.
 The used word list is a cleaned (words containing english letters and punctuations were removed) version of the [CNN word list](https://github.com/mhmoodlan/arabic-font-classification/releases/tag/v0.1.0){:target="_blank"}.

-3. A random number is chosen in the range [1, 3] representing the number of words to be rendered.
+3. A random number is chosen between 1 and 3 inclusive representing the number of words to be rendered.
 These words are randomly chosen from the word list without replacement to prevent word repetition, which produces small sentences that don't make any semantical sense.
 This is preferable since the choice of words and their placement in the sentence don't contribute to the type of font used.
 The position, intensity of color, and font size of the chosen words are all chosen randomly as well.

 4. Gaussian noise and jpeg quality reduction are applied to synthesized images.
 Finally, all images are converted to grayscale before training.